There’s more to a laptop bag than simply being able to carry a laptop.

-Others on the team appreciate laptop bags that feature enough padding that you don’t feel like you need to put your laptop in a separate sleeve and/or case first.
-These team members like bags with consistent, dense padding on all sides of the internal sleeve.
+On the other hand, some of our team members appreciate laptop bags that feature enough padding that you don’t feel like you need to put your laptop in a separate sleeve and/or case first.
+These members of the Dedicated Laptop Sleeve Club like bags with consistent, dense padding on all sides of the internal sleeve.

 Now, all of us here at Pack Hacker think that an optimal laptop bag has more than just padding.
 In fact, we think that too much padding can lure you into a false sense of security.
-So, pay attention to other security features like a false bottom, which we’ll talk about next.
+So, look out for other security features, which we’ll talk about next.

 The Cote&Ciel Isar has a separate laptop compartment that features a well-padded laptop sleeve.
 The thick padding is on every side—it’s like your laptop is cradled inside of a fluffy cloud.
 Not only is this great for your expensive machine, but because the laptop compartment is against your back, it makes for a comfortable carry to boot.

 A false bottom is exactly what it sounds like—the laptop sleeve or compartment ends before the bottom of the backpack.
 Basically, it suspends your laptop off the bottom of the bag.
 Why is this important?
-Because this means that if your pack hits the ground abruptly, your laptop won’t smack the ground as well.
-This is a huge plus and goes a long way in protecting your laptop.
+Because this means that if your pack hits the ground abruptly, your laptop won’t smack the ground as well, which goes a long way in protecting your tech.
 Unless you can guarantee that you will never drop your laptop bag—or set it on the ground with a little too much oomph—then you’re going to want a false bottom.

 Now, not all false bottoms are created equal.
-Some laptop sleeves will have a very small false bottom, which is basically like not having a false bottom at all.
+Some laptop sleeves will have a very small one, which is basically like not having it at all.
 We recommend looking for a false bottom that sits approximately an inch minimum off of the bottom of the bag.